Pennsylvania

 The church also has Lithuanian religious images.
 Over the altar, Lithuanians Mečislovas Reinys (a Lithuanian priest killed for refusing to collaborate with the Soviets) and Marija Kaupaitė (the venerable founder of a Lithuanian-American nun order) are painted.
 Near the altar, Jurgis Matulaitis, a beatified Lithuanian has his image in a large folk-art frame.
 Outside, there is a Lithuanian wooden cross.

 There are still some curious details left from the Episcopal era, such as numbered pews (in the Episcopal church, they used to be rented to families but in the Lithuanian church, anybody is free to sit anywhere).
-Before using this church, the Episcopals had a small church nearby which is also Lithuanian-owned and used as a parish hall and Vincas Krėvė Saturday school where Philadelphia Lithuanian kids learn their language and culture.
+Before using this church, the Episcopals had a small church nearby.
+Today, it is also owned by the Lithuanian parish and used as a parish hall, as well as Vincas Krėvė Saturday school where Philadelphia Lithuanian kids learn the Lithuanian language and culture.

-There are Lithuanian details even in the sacristy of St. Andrews.
-Lithuanian cross stands outside.
+There were Lithuanian details even in the rectory of St. Andrew's, however, it has been sold ~2022.

 St. Casimir: the most Lithuanian church in Philadelphia